Perkedel/After-Church/Documents/Misc/lfm-changelog-2023.12.md

 - add XML Atlas if anybody would like to, idk who.
 - about completed the CPR fetish heart organ idk not tested yet.
 - DialogueBox typo fixes
+- Proceduralized **FINALLY AT LAST**, Qmoveph space background for title screen.
+- Fixed crashdump faile to save
+- Prepared a new operational procedure according to Last Funkin Moment contract.
+- New Modchart auto called function: `gameOver` for when Blueballed, `gameOverAnimationFinished` for when blueball animation finished, & `endGameOver` for when you press enter to retry.
+All has argument `blueballs` which hands over how many you blueballed / failed in this level.
+Not working yet, we have to remove scronch order in `PlayState` when game over and move it to when you either *press enter to retry*, or *quit* first!
+- attempted to fix keep asking restart song even did not touch any option that need restart song.
+I placed that triggerer on `new()` of one of the option item lmao. now got rid of it. let us know if it still ask you restart in option whatever no reason.
+- Add Change Main menu music.
+Hardcoded for now, mod support to be added.
+- **NEW & VERY NEW** Lyric on bottom left corner of the screen!!!
+You can now enjoy Funkin' like it's a KPop TV show cool and good yey!
+Best also, **You can reference from `subtitle.tsv` from your Polymod Core locale folders too!!** So you can have the lyric refers to whatever language gamer picked, simply by prefixing with `$` and flag ID such as `$YOUR_SUBTITLE_WORD_HERE_NO_1234` WOW!!
+If you don't want have translatable lyric, you can just say the words directly like usual without `$` sign.
+Subtitle that refers to not exist will return the flag ID itself.
+- **This also goes for Dialogue too**
 - other bugfix
 - etc.